lbl-srg/obc/specification/source/verification.rst

 By *input* and *output*, we mean the input connectors (or ports) and output connector (or ports) of a (real) controller.

-By *control signal*, *input value* or *output value*, we mean the value that is present at an input or output connector at a given time instant.
+By *input value* or *output value*, we mean the value that is present at an input or output connector at a given time instant.

+By *time series*, we mean a series of values at successive times.
+The time stamps of the series need not be equidistant, but they need to be non-decreasing, e.g., we allow for time series with two equal time stamps to indicate when a values switches.

+By *signal*, we mean a function that maps time to a value.

 By *parameter*, we mean a configuration value of a controller that is constant, unless it is changed by an operator or by the user who runs the simulation.
 Typical parameters are sample times, dead bands or proportional gains.